 Balban: Due to growing influence of Turkan-i-Chahalgani or Chalisa (a group of 40 powerful Turkish nobles) in the administration, Balban abolished Turkan-i-Chahalgani when he came in power in 1266 AD.

 The Delhi Sultanate - II

 AFTER THE death of Balban in 1286, there was again confusion in Delhi for some time.
 Balban’s chosen successor.
-Prince Muhammad, had died earlier in a battle with the Mongols.
-A second son, Bughra Khan, pref erred to rule over Bengal and Bihar although he was invited by the nobles at Delhi to assume the throne.
+Prince Muhammad had died earlier in a battle with the Mongols.
+A second son, Bughra Khan, preferred to rule over Bengal and Bihar although he was invited by the nobles at Delhi to assume the throne.
 Hence, a grandson of Balban was installed in Delhi.
-But he was too young and inexperienced to cope with the situated.
+But he was too young and inexperienced to cope with the situation.